AbiramiRathina/genomic-curation-pipeline/README.md

 * realistic vocabulary for Alzheimer’s and cognitive phenotype genetics,
 * and relevance for evaluating extraction + topic grouping.

+Note: This file can be found under the backend folder
 ---

 ## 🧰 Tech Stack & Rationale